 Last year, I shared 10 Museums in the US Focused on African American History and it was well received on social media.
-This year, I’m sharing options for your next international trip.
+Celebrating Black History Month this year, I’m sharing options for your next international trip.
 If you have an interest in black history and culture, here are five international museums and tours to keep in mind.

 Black Paris Tours – Paris, France